yashichawla/youtube-api-app/README.md

 # How to setup the application

 1. The first step is to download the fastText embedding model for query retrieval.
-You can download the pretrained model from [here](https://drive.google.com/drive/folders/1R6HtfCD2L5OFYOLgdQatRnVJHtxvq1z8?usp=sharing).
+You can download the pretrained models from [here](https://drive.google.com/drive/folders/1R6HtfCD2L5OFYOLgdQatRnVJHtxvq1z8?usp=sharing).
+Choose any of the pretrained model folders (`text8` or `wiki`) and download the contents.
 Place both the `.bin` and `.npy` files in a folder named `model` in the root of the application.

 2. Create a `.env` file with the following variables.
     - Replace `YOUTUBE_API_KEY` with your own YouTube API key (you can follow the instructions [here](https://developers.google.com/youtube/v3/getting-started) to get one